10 Genius Hacks to Save Money on Spices

 Just like brick-and-mortar specialty spice stores, it is easy to be leery of prices when shopping for spices online.
 Just adding the cost of shipping can bring spice prices to ridiculous amounts.
 But online retailers know that and have become responsive to cost cutters.

-Most offer free shipping over a certain amount ($15-45).
+Most offer free shipping over a certain amount (usually $15–45).
 Others offer discounts and free shipping on your first order (Spice Jungle, Savory Spice).

 Of course, there is always Amazon.
-Search “spice deal of the day” and you may find some good prices as long as you are buying something you need.
-Overall Amazon prices aren’t all that great, but if you are a Prime member shipping is free.
+Search “spice deal of the day,” and you may find some good prices as long as you are buying something you need.
+Overall, Amazon prices for spices aren’t all that great, but if you are a Prime member, shipping is free.

 Back to top ↑